 Cauliflower farming

-Cauliflower is one of Asia’s most popular winter vegetables, especially in India.
-It originally came from European countries and is believed to be a close relative of broccoli.
-In this blog post, I’ll walk you through everything you need to know about cauliflower cultivation in India—from the growing season to varieties and planting techniques.
+Cauliflower is one of the most popular winter vegetable of Asia especially in India.
+It originally came from European countries and It is a close relative of broccoli.
+In this blog post, I’ll taught you about everything you need to know about cauliflower cultivation including growing season to varieties and planting techniques.

 The name “cauliflower” comes from the Latin words caulis, meaning stem or cabbage, and Floris, meaning flower.
 Scientifically, it’s known as Brassica oleracea var. botrytis.
 The plant forms a dense, white head made up of undeveloped flower buds that we commonly eat.